-152. On or about 17 July 1998, a group of 11 Serb detainees were transferred to a room in the basement of a building in Malishevë/Mališevo, where two other Serb detainees were already held.
+151. On or about 17 July 1998, a group of 11 Serb detainees were transferred to a room in the basement of a building in Malishevë/Mališevo, where two other Serb detainees were already held.
 KLA members entering the room beat and kicked the detainees.
-On approximately 19 July 1998, the detainees were taken out in groups.
+On approximately 19 July 1998, the [REDACTED] detainees were taken out in groups.
 The detainees were placed in a van and driven to a nearby location where they were shot and killed by certain KLA members.

-men were recovered
+[REDACTED].
+The bodies of [REDACTED] men were recovered [REDACTED].
 The identities of the victims are listed in Schedule B.

-153. On or about 20 July 1998, a group of Serb detainees was transferred from detention in Drenoc/Drenovac to Malishevë/Mališevo.
+152. On or about 20 July 1998, a group of Serb detainees was transferred from detention in Drenoc/Drenovac to Malishevë/Mališevo.
 The group included persons who had surrendered to the KLA in Opertusë/Opertuša and Reti/Retimlje.
-The group transferred also included

-On or about 26 or 27 July 1999, the

-Malishevë/Mališevo detention site was emptied and certain detainees were thereafter killed by KLA members, including at a location near Volljakë/Volujak.
+The group transferred also included [REDACTED].
+On or about 26 or 27 July 1998, the Malishevë/Mališevo detention site was emptied and certain detainees were thereafter killed by KLA members, including at a location near Volljakë/Volujak.
 Despite extensive publicity and repeated requests, family members were denied information regarding the fate of those who had been detained in Malishevë/Mališevo.
 The identities of known victims are listed in Schedule B.